idada29/Data-Visualization/Logistics Analysis/README.md

+The data source for the following analysis is in: https://www.kaggle.com/datasets/jolenechen/datacosupplychaindataset

 Excited to share the results of my latest project - a logistics dashboard for a retail firm handling an average of $11M in orders a year from its customers.